Sydney Metro Metropolis Stock: Design and construction

-Prior to the introduction of services, a full-scale model of the new train was built for public display, including at the annual Sydney Royal Easter Show.
+In November 2015, the design of the train was unveiled by Minister for Transport Andrew Constance, with the full-scale model of the train later displayed at public events such as the 2016 Sydney Royal Easter Show.
 It consisted of the front carriage, and was approximately 75% of the length of the final design, having two doors instead of three.